risingwavelabs/risingwave-docs-legacy/docs/guides/ingest-from-postgres-cdc.md

 |MACADDR |CHARACTER VARYING* |
 |MACADDR8 |CHARACTER VARYING* |

-## Use dbt to ingest data from postgres-cdc
+## Use dbt to ingest data from PostgreSQL CDC

 Here is an example of how to use dbt to ingest data from PostgreSQL CDC.
 In this dbt example, `source` and `table_with_connector` models will be used.
 For more details about these two models, please refer to [Use dbt for data transformations](/transform/use-dbt.md#define-dbt-models).